The Railway Children (1970 film): Legacy

 The film has left a lasting impression on the British film industry and audiences.
 In 1999, the British Film Institute (BFI) put The Railway Children in 66th place in its list of the Top 100 British films of all time.
 Five years later, the film magazine Total Film named it the 46th greatest British film of the 20th century.

-In 2005, the British Film Institute included it in their list of 'The 50 films you should see by the age of 14'.
+In 2005, the BFI included it in their list of 'The 50 films you should see by the age of 14'.
 In 2008, the film made it onto Channel 4's list of the 100 Greatest Family Films at number 30, just ahead of Monsters, Inc. and just behind Men in Black and Ghostbusters.

 On 28 March 2010, the Bradford International Film Festival concluded with a new restoration of The Railway Children film with the 40th anniversary digital premiere.

-Jenny Agutter also starred in a new TV adaptation of The Railway Children in 2000 in the role of Mother.
-Much of the publicity for the 2000 film focused on Agutter's involvement in both films which were made a generation apart.
+Jenny Agutter also starred in a new TV adaptation of The Railway Children in 2000, in the role of Mother.
+Much of the publicity focused on Agutter's involvement in both films, which were made a generation apart.

-In 2021 BBC Radio 4 broadcast The Saving of Albert Perks, a monologue by Bernard Cribbins in which the now adult Roberta returns to Oakworth with two Jewish refugee children who have escaped Nazi Germany on the Kindertransport.
+In 2021, BBC Radio 4 broadcast The Saving of Albert Perks, a monologue by Bernard Cribbins in which the now adult Roberta returns to Oakworth with two Jewish refugee children who have escaped Nazi Germany on the Kindertransport.